 - It doesn’t look like any of the amps or the pedalboard are plugged in.
 Nor is there a cable ready to go

 - Music stand, guitar, keyboard and computer all within arm’s reach

 - Suitable chair

-- Why is the pedalboard sitting on top of storage shelf?
+- Why is the pedalboard sitting on top of the storage shelf?
 It’s not going to get any use up there

 - Acoustic guitar, keyboard, and computer all within arm’s reach

 - Electric guitar out of reach behind the keyboard means it won’t get much use

 - Terrible chair for an acoustic guitar